-13.4.1.2 CMTS CRL Support
+13.4.1.1 CMTS CRL Support

-The CMTS MUST support retrieval of CRL files formatted as defined in [RFC 3280].
+The CMTS MUST support retrieval of CRL files formatted as defined in [RFC 5280].
+CRL files may identify revoked certificates that were issued from different CAs.
+Therefore, the CMTS MUST support extensions related to indirect CRL files as defined in [RFC 5280].
 The CMTS MUST support HTTP as defined in [RFC 2616] for downloading CRL files.

 Before using the information in a CRL file, the CMTS MUST verify that its digital signature chains to a trusted root CA. Trusted root CAs are administratively provisioned in the CMTS.
 If the CRL file digital signature cannot be verified, the CMTS MUST discard the CRL file.
-The CMTS MUST validate if a CA certificate or CM certificate is revoked during the certificate validation process specified in Section 13.3.2.
+The CMTS MUST validate if a CA certificate or CM Device Certificate is revoked during the certificate validation process specified in Section 13.3.2.

 If the CRL contains the nextUpdate value the CMTS MUST refresh the CRL after the specified time has passed.
-If the CMTS fails to retrieve the new CRL, it MUST log an event [DOCSIS OSSI 3.0] and continue to use its current CRL.
-If the CRL does not contain the nextUpdate value the CMTS MUST refresh the CRL according to the configured value as defined in [DOCSIS OSSI 3.0].
-The CMTS MUST make CRL data persistent.
+If the CMTS fails to retrieve the new CRL, it MUST log an event [CCAP-OSSIv3.1] and continue to use its current CRL.
+If the CMTS fails to retrieve the new CRL it should attempt to retry retrieval of the CRL file on a periodic basis.
+If the CRL does not contain the nextUpdate value the CMTS MUST refresh the CRL according to the configured value as defined in [CCAP-OSSIv3.1].